sharontherese/sharon-kabel/content/publication/1964-blessings/index.md

 publication_short: ""

 # Summary.
 An optional shortened abstract.
-summary: Bible vigils were a Catholic phenomenon of the 1960s.
-They were called by a variety of names, “Bible vigil” being the most common but also “Bible” or “Biblical” “ritual, service, devotion”, “celebration of the Word”, and most confusingly, sometimes used synonymously with Vespers.
+summary: The Rite of Marriage was codified in the 1614–15 Rituale Romanum by the Council of Trent.
+The 1962 Rite of Marriage is identical to the one found in the 1615 Rituale and is spartan.
 tags:
 - Source Themes
 featured: false